jwithington/jwithington.github.io/_posts/2018-08-21-energy-narrow.md

 >
 >it all seems SO IMPORTANT!

-But I guess I just have to do my best.
+So I guess I just have to do my best.
 Tonight, that's posting this; hopefully soon, it'll mean posting the [Janelle Monae][pynk] post I've been cooking for months now.

 [^1]: He plays _tack piano_.
 Go [look that up](https://goo.gl/E19kqc).
 It's awesome.